-The following terms are used in the Configurator to describe the equipment in a home theater system:

-- Communication Device: The method the g! software will use to communicate with an external device, including information about the connection type and protocol. - Audio Zone Controller: The surround sound receiver - Keypads and Interfaces: A custom interface for controlling audio components.
+- Terms The following terms are used in the Configurator to describe the equipment in a home theater system: - Communication Device: The method the g! software will use to communicate with an external device, including information about the connection type and protocol. - Audio Zone Controller: The surround sound receiver - One-Way Device: A custom interface for controlling A/V components.